Rumson-Fair Haven Regional High School: Athletics

 The girls track team won the Group II indoor relay championship in 2015, 2018 and 2019; the boys team won the Group II title in 2016.

-The boys lacrosse team won the Group I state championship in 2015 against Mountain Lakes High School in the playoff finals.
+The boys lacrosse team won the Group I state championship in 2015 (against Mountain Lakes High School in the playoff finals) and won the Group II title in 2022 (vs. Summit High School).

-The boys' swim team won its first state sectional title in 2015, winning all 11 events and beating top-seeded Lawrence High School 95-75 in the Central Jersey Public C finals.
+The boys' swim team won its first state sectional title in 2015, winning all 11 events and beating top-seeded Lawrence High School 95–75 in the Central Jersey Public C finals.

-The boys' basketball team won the 2015 Shore Conference Tournament championship, defeating Christian Brothers Academy 50-24.
-Tied 19-19 at halftime against top-seeded CBA, eleventh-seeded Rumson-Fair Haven exploded in the second half to outscore their opponent 31-5 and take home the title.
+The boys' basketball team won the 2015 Shore Conference Tournament championship, defeating Christian Brothers Academy 50–24.
+Tied 19–19 at halftime against top-seeded CBA, eleventh-seeded Rumson-Fair Haven exploded in the second half to outscore their opponent 31–5 and take home the title.
 Brendan Barry scored 27 points in the contest, en route to winning Shore Conference Player of the Year.
 The game has been called the "Greatest upset in Shore Conference Tournament Finals History".

-The 2016 girls lacrosse team won the Group II state championship, defeating Bernards High School by a score of 14-11 in the tournament final at Kean University.
+The girls lacrosse team won the Group II state championship in 2016 (defeating Bernards High School in the tournament finals) and 2021 (vs. Summit High School).
+The 2016 girls lacrosse team won the Group II title against Bernards High School, with a 14–11 victory in the tournament final at Kean University.

-The girls track team won the indoor Group II state title in 2018 and 2019.
+The girls track team won the winter / indoor Group II state title in 2018 and 2019.

-The boys outdoor track team won the Group IV state championship in 2021.
+The boys spring / outdoor track team won the Group II state championship in 2021.

+The wrestling program won their first Group 2 Championship in 2024, and repeating the following season in 2025, completing the back-to-back.
+In 2023, the program had its first state champion, when Hudson Skove (Jr.) won the 2023 NJSIAA State Wrestling Championship at 215 lbs.
+The following season in 2024, Sonny Amato (Fr.) became the second state champion in school history, winning the 2024 NJSIAA State Wrestling Championship at 144 lbs.